florentpoujol/Daneel/readme.md

 ### Stack Trace

-When an error is triggered Daneel print a "stack trace" in the Runtime Report.
+When an error is triggered, Daneel print a "stack trace" in the Runtime Report.
 The stack trace nicely shows the history of function calls within the framework that lead to the error and display values received as argument.
 It reads from top to bottom, the last function called -where the error occurred- at the bottom.
 For instance, when trying to set the model of a ModelRenderer (to a Model that does not exists) via gameObject:Set() :